ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 Firstly, in the DM code, we often don't even know if a request is repeated or not — we don't think about it and just rely on the idempotence of the request.
 For example, we can schedule the same task many times, and we don't check whether we scheduled it for the first time or repeatedly.

 Secondly, there is a technical obstacle.
-Any started span must be eventually completed (this is a requirement of the go sdk: "Any Span that is created MUST also be ended" [link](https://pkg.go.dev/go.opentelemetry.io/otel/trace#Tracer)).
+Any started span must be eventually completed (this is a requirement of the Go SDK: "Any Span that is created MUST also be ended" [link](https://pkg.go.dev/go.opentelemetry.io/otel/trace#Tracer)).
 That is, there is no way to say "we changed our mind, we no longer need this span".
-Perhaps sampling could help here — but tail sampling is not available out of the box in the go sdk (see more details in the paragraph "Sampling").
+Perhaps sampling could help here — but tail sampling is not available out of the box in the Go SDK (see more details in the paragraph "Sampling").

 **C.** In general, we need to strike a balance between two things.
 On the one hand, there is the completeness of information contained in spans.
 On the other hand, there is the number of spans (so that there are not too many of them).
 I have a feeling that in Plan A this balance is shifted towards too little completeness of information.